Film: Worlds Apart: Justine Chitsena’s Story

 This event will focus on the topic of disparities in pediatric health care, with an emphasis on cross-cultural family-centered care.
 Family-centered care recognizes the role of family members as experts in the child’s needs and abilities.
 By respecting the family as an integral part of the care team and considering the needs of family members as well as the child, family-centered care provides a useful framework for facilitating culturally competent care.

 This event will feature a segment from the highly acclaimed documentary series, Worlds Apart, which follows the story of Justine Chitsena, a four year old from Laos with an atrial septal defect, a congential heart abnormality.
 This film depicts the dilemma of Justine’s mother, Bouphet Chitsena, who is caught between the recommendation of Justine’s providers to surgically repair the defect and the opposition of Justine’s grandmother, who fears the scar from the operation will damage the girl’s soul.
 The screening will be followed by a panel discussion with Oscar J. Benavidez, MD, Chief of the Division of Pediatric Cardiology and Alexy Arauz-Boudreau, MD, MPH, Assistant Professor of Pediatrics and MGHfC Medical Home Transformation Coordinator.

-All Keeping Current Seminar series events are free and open to the public.
-This event will be held in the Sweet Conference Room on Gray/Bigelow 4 at Massachusetts General Hospital, and members of local health care and research communities are encouraged to attend.
+All film series events are free and open to the public, and members of local health care communities are encouraged to attend.
 Please RSVP to email@example.com as a light lunch will be served and visit the DSC website for more information.

 Save the Date!